algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 The dots are the points that Pac-Man eats during the game.
 The player has to eat all of them to success the level and increase the score.
 The power pellets make the ghosts vulnerable.
 There are 244 dots and 4 power pellets (located on the corners of the map).

 #### 2.11 Score
 The score shows the points the player earned during the game.
-The little dots earn 10 points, the power pellets earn 30 points, when the player eats a vulnerable ghost, he earns 200 points; and a bonus earns from 100 points to 5000.
+The little dots earn 10 points, the power pellets earn 30 points when the player eats a vulnerable ghost (until 1600 points, depending on the consecutive ghost eats), he earns 200 points; and a bonus earns from 100 points to 5000.
 A highscore can be displayed on the screen, the player could want to beat it.

 #### 2.12 Bonus